puffyCid/artemis-api/artemis-docs/docs/Intro/README.md

 - The cross platform forensic tool [Velociprator](https://docs.velociraptor.app/)
-- Windows only but still excellent
+- Windows artifacts only but still excellent [Zimmerman tools](https://ericzimmerman.github.io/#!index.md)
-  [Zimmerman tools](https://ericzimmerman.github.io/#!index.md)

 During the development of artemis both of these tools were used to provide